08 Java Fundamentals | Switch statements in Java | By Dummy for Dummies

 The value in variable is 2 The value in variable is 3 None of the cases match

-Without break, there is not stopping them.
-And execution of one triggers execution of all remaining statements.
+Without break, there is no stopping them.
+Execution of one triggers execution of all remaining statements.
 Therefore using break becomes extremely necessary.

 GROUPED CASES

-Sometimes we want multiple cases to run same code.
-One way is to put same code inside all those cases.
+Sometimes we want multiple cases to run the same code.
+One way is to put the same code inside all those cases.
 But a cleaner method is below:

 public class Main {